Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Problem Setup

-It was shown in~\citep{parhi2022near} that if the activation is ReLU, then the problem~\ref{problem} for $L=2$ with object~\ref{opt_problem} and~\ref{opt_common_problem} are equivalent.
-This is a very nice property indicating further the value of studying with scaled variation norm.
-It also holds for PeSV norm, as follows. \begin{proposition} The learning problems with objects~\ref{opt_problem} and~\ref{opt_common_problem} are equivalent, if the activation is ReLU. \end{proposition} The proof leverages the positive homogeneity of ReLU , similar to $L=2$ case, to scale the weights so the output will not change and all weights satisfy the equality requirement of Cauchy inequality to render the above proposition.
-Besides, there is another familiar regularization that leads to its equivalence to PeSV norm and makes PeSV norm a more valuable regularization to study with.
-Let us define the $l_p$ max norm (or per-unit $l_P$ norm) and its extension, called mixed $l_{p,q}$ max norm:

-We define the optimization object with mixed $l_{1,2}$ max norm as regularization:
+We define the optimization objective with mixed $\ell_{1,2}$ max norm as regularization:

-$l_p$ max norm is already studied in the literature~\citep{goodfellow2013maxout,srivastava2014dropout}.
-For ReLU networks, it has shown very effective~\citep{srivastava2014dropout}. \begin{proposition} The learning problems with objects~\ref{opt_problem} and~\ref{opt_mix_problem} are equivalent when the activation is ReLU. \end{proposition} The proof is a modification of the proof of theorem 22 in~\citep{neyshabur2015norm} from $l_p$ max norm to $l_{p,q}$ max norm.
-One only needs to add the converse direction which is the reverse of the construction in~\citep{neyshabur2015norm}.
-Since PeSV norm is a slight modification of path-norm studied in~\citep{neyshabur2015path}, by the superior performance of rescaled invariant optimization algorithm path-SGD for ReLU networks proposed in~\citep{neyshabur2015path}, it is highly plausible that the variant of path-SGD optimization adapted to PeSV norm obtains better results than SGD and Adam, for ReLU networks, justifying the values of this regularization.
-On the other hand, scaled variation norm is derived from second-order total variation of the target function in the offset variable of the (filtered) Radon domain as mentioned before, the parallel result for PeSV norm remains exploration.
+where $\mu_{1,2,\infty}(\theta)$ is the mixed $\ell_{1,2}$ max norm defined appropriately.
+The $\ell_p$ max norm has already been studied in the literature~\citet{goodfellow2013maxout,srivastava2014dropout}.
+For ReLU networks, it has been shown to be very effective.
+The following result is new: \begin{proposition} The learning problems with objectives~\ref{opt_problem} and~\ref{opt_mix_problem} are equivalent, in the sense that the minimizers of both problems are the same. \end{proposition} The proof is a modification of the proof of Theorem 22 in~\citet{neyshabur2015norm} from the $\ell_p$ max norm to the $\ell_{p,q}$ max norm.
+One only needs to add the converse direction, which is the reverse of the construction in~\citet{neyshabur2015norm}.
+Since the PeSV norm is a slight modification of the path norm, and given the superior performance of the scale-invariant optimization algorithm Path-SGD for ReLU networks proposed in~\citet{neyshabur2015path}, it is highly plausible that the variant of Path-SGD optimization adapted to the PeSV norm obtains better results than SGD and Adam for ReLU networks, justifying the value of this regularization.
+On the other hand, the scaled variation norm is derived from the second-order total variation of a target function in the offset variable of the (filtered) Radon domain as mentioned before; the parallel result for the PeSV norm is an interesting open question.

-Since we follow the aforementioned assumptions in the rest part of the paper, for convenience we abbreviate notation $W^l(\mathbf{B}^d)$ to $W^l$, unless otherwise specified.